TUMFTM/REVOL-E-TION/README.md

 Please note that this split between simulation and extrapolation improves computational effort, but creates possibly unwanted incentives for the optimizer (e.g. preferring low initial cost but operationally expensive power sources), especially when sizing components.

 REVOL-E-TION groups oemof components and buses into blocks representing real-world systems (e.g. a PV array) for easy application.
-Electric vehicles (in fact, any mobile storage devices) are modeled individually within a block called a CommoditySystem.
+Electric vehicles (in fact, any mobile storage devices) as well as Internal Combustion Engine Vehicles are modeled individually as instances of class FleetUnit within a Fleet block.
 Their behavior (i.e. when they depart and arrive again, how much energy they use in between and whether they can be charged externally) is described in a so-called log file.
-Log files can be created using the integrated Discrete Event Simulation (DES), which is also capable of modeling range extension through mobile batteries as well as multiple use cases in different time frames (e.g. summer/winter) for the commoditites.
+Log files can be created using the integrated Discrete Event Simulation (DES), which is also capable of modeling range extension through mobile batteries as well as multiple use cases in different time frames (e.g. summer/winter) for the FleetUnits.

 The following system diagram shows the basic structure including one example of each block class (blocks are indicated by dashed lines):